compilets/compilets/README.md

 represented as `std::optional` in C++.
 For example `func(arg?: boolean)` becomes `func(std::optional<bool> arg)`.

+### `null` and `undefined`

+Unlike JavaScript, there is no undefined state for variables in C++, it is possible simulate `undefined` but it would be at the cost of performance.

+Thus in Compilets both `null` and `undefined` are treated as null states of
+types: `std::nullopt` for `std::optional`, `std::monostate` for `std::variant`,
+`std::nullptr` for other pointer types.
+This will of course break some even strictly typed code, and to avoid generating incorrect code, errors will be thrown when the TypeScript code needs to strictly distinguish between `null` and `undefined`.

 ## Developement

 The documentations of Oilpan GC (cppgc) can be found at: